 These guidelines can be used in cases where patients are receiving once daily gentamicin therapy (adult or paediatric), with the exception of patients receiving renal replacement therapy, pregnant patients or those with burns.
 It should be noted that this guideline document relies upon appropriate patient selection in choosing to use this drug.
 Careful consideration of the potential risks and benefits of usage of the drug should occur for every patient.

-Victoria manages the Quality Improvement department and works on many of our Quality Improvement Programmes.
-Contact Victoria for more information on any of our healthcare quality improvement programmes.
+Victoria manages all quality improvement educational programmes.
+Contact Victoria for more information on any of our healthcare quality improvement programmes